jamesnixon197/decorators-in-koa/README.md

 # decorators-in-koa
-A Koa router that runs uses decorators to build out API routes.
+A Koa router that uses TypeScript decorators to cleanly build out API routes.

 ## Installation
 There aren't any extra steps when it comes to installing the package.
 It's just a case of installing the package, as you would with any other JS package.